Surrphy/todo/README.md

 ### Subcommands

-- list
+- `todo list`
 ![list usage](img/list.png)

-- add
+- `todo add`
 ![add usage](img/add.png)

-- do / undo
+- `todo do / undo`
 ![do usage](img/do.png)
 ![undo usage](img/undo.png)

-- delete
+- `todo delete`
 ![delete usage](img/delete.png)

+### Configuration

+For now, the only thing that can be configured is persydb path.
+By default it will try to default to `~/.config/todo/`.
+To change this behaviour you can set `TODO_CONFIG` env variable and point it to your desired path.